-In the framework of the Living Independently ('Önállóan Lakni') Research (see below), we have submitted data requests to the districts of the capital, as well as to the municipalities of cities with county rights in 2016 and 2020 on the number of accessible properties they own.
+In the framework of the Living Independently Research ('Önállóan Lakni'-see below), we have submitted data requests both in 2016 and in 2020 to all Budapest districts and to to cities with county rights to enquire about the number of accessible properties in their municipal housing stock.

-The majority of Budapest districts do not keep records of the accessibility of their housing, and despite the importance we attach to supporting people in their homes, they are not obliged to operate a support service, so only a fraction of them provide such assistance.
-Only three Budapest districts reported their own accessibility support program.
-In several districts and cities with county rights, the multi-unit apartment building renovation programs support improvement of accessibility of shared spaces and main entrances of the buildings.
+The majority of Budapest districts do not keep records on the accessibility of their housing.
+They are not obliged to operate a support service either for disabled people living in their own homes, so only a fraction of them provides such assistance.
+Only three Budapest districts reported to run their own accessibility support programme.
+In several districts and cities with county rights, the multi-unit apartment building renovation programmes support accessibility improvement of shared spaces and main entrances of the buildings.
 However, individually accessible, local accessibility improvement support is typically not available in settlements or can only be applied for on a case-by-case basis.
-The same is true for the accompanying services of support services.
+The same is true for the accompanying at-home support services.

-Based on the responses of the cities with county rights, it appears that most municipalities do not have a comprehensive strategy for housing accessibility.
-However, in some cities, municipalities make their homes for the elderly accessible so that they can later be made accessible to tenants with reduced mobility.
+Responses of the cities with county rights indicate that most municipalities do not have a comprehensive strategy for housing accessibility.
+However, some municipalities have made their homes for the elderly accessible, so that they can later be accessed by disabled tenants with reduced mobility.

 During the repeated data collection in 2016 and 2020, no municipality reported that the accessibility of public facilities on its territory was complete.
-Municipalities predominantly only had data on the accessibility of the institutions they themselves operated, and no information on the accessibility of public transport stops or educational institutions in their area, which makes it very difficult to support those affected.
+Municipalities predominantly only had data on the accessibility of the institutions they themselves operated.
+They had no information on the accessibility of public transport stops or educational institutions in their area, which makes it very difficult to support those affected.